BenGilbert98/python_SQL/SQL_OOP.md

 products.stock()
 ```

+### Defining Class
 - The first step is to import pyodbc as we will be querying a database
-- Next, a class is defined with attributes of servxer, database, username, password, driver and table_name
+- Next, a class is defined with attributes of server, database, username, password, driver and table_name
 ``` python
 class Query:
     def __init__(self, table_name):